David Perdue's Charles Dickens Page Home Page Go to the Home Page Search this site Site Map

 At Scrooge's nephew Fred's Christmas party they play blind man's buff, a popular Victorian parlor game.
 In this particular game the blind man, Topper, and Fred team up to allow Topper to be able to see through the blindfold so that he can catch a lady whom he has his eye on:

 "There was first a game at blind-man's buff.
 Of course there was.
 And I no more believe Topper was really blind than I believe he had eyes in his boots.
 My opinion is, that it was a done thing between him and Scrooge's nephew; and that the Ghost of Christmas Present knew it.
 The way he went after that plump sister in the lace tucker, was an outrage on the credulity of human nature.
 Knocking down the fire-irons, tumbling over the chairs, bumping against the piano, smothering himself among the curtains, wherever she went, there went he.
 He always knew where the plump sister was.
-He wouldn't catch anybody else."
+He wouldn't catch anybody else" (Christmas Books-A Christmas Carol, p.
+53-54).

 Rules of the game